bigcommerce/bigcommerce-for-wordpress/README.md

 The "Support Email" field will be used to give customers an address to contact you with questions about orders.

+**Updating Account Information:** In order to update account information, including a users password and have it syncronize to BigCommerce you will need to ensure you have global PHP tmpfile() function enabled.
+Please not this can be disabled on some hosting providers.

 ### Theme Customizer